-As your cat gets older, you will notice changes in their behavior and they will have different needs that come along with aging.
+As your cat gets older, you will notice changes in its behavior and it will have different needs that come along with aging.
 Today, our Kennesaw vets will explain when your cat is considered a senior and how you can help them as they age.

 How Old Is A Senior Cat?